 See Value mapping section for more details.

-You can enter new names and color codes or click on the color to select another from the provided palette.
+Enter new color code or click on the color to select a new one from the provided palette.

 This section allows to administer custom frontend modules.

 Click on Scan directory to register/unregister any custom modules.
 Registered modules will appear in the list, along with their details.
 Unregistered modules will be removed from the list.

 You may filter modules by name or status (enabled/disabled).
 Click on the module status in the list to enable/disable a module.
 You may also mass enable/disable modules by selecting them in the list and then clicking on the Enable/Disable buttons below the list.

 This section allows to configure miscellaneous other frontend parameters.